rust-bakery/nom/README.md

 - **opt!**: will make the parser optional (if it returns the O type, the new parser returns Option<O>)
 - **many0!**: will apply the parser 0 or more times (if it returns the O type, the new parser returns Vec<O>)
 - **many1!**: will appy the parser 1 or more times
-- **fold0!**: takes an assembling macro and a parser, and will fold the macro on many0 of the provided parser
-- **fold1!**: takes an assembling macro and a parser, and will fold the macro on many1 of the provided parser

 There are more complex (and more useful) parsers like the chain, which is used to parse a whole buffer, gather data along the way, then assemble everything in a final closure, if none of the subparsers failed or returned an `Incomplete`: